-Newspaper and Newsmag themes are popular WordPress themes for blogging, news, magazine, and any other publishing websites.
-Both themes come with many pre-built demos that can be imported with one-click and are powered by the tagDiv Composer, an intuitive front-end page builder, based on drag-and-drop functionality.
-In this tutorial, you can learn how to create multilingual WordPress sites using the Newspaper theme and WPML.
+Newspaper and Newsmag are multi-purpose themes that are often used for blogs, news, and magazines.
+In this tutorial, we’ll teach you how to create multilingual WordPress sites using the Newspaper theme and WPML.
 The process is the same for Newsmag theme.

 - Getting Started